 Default 2 1 1

 Total 2 1 1

-a provide the second state of the second state - faller and the state of 4000/ is a still at
+A Francisco de la construcción de la have a second state of the state of the second

 1 Exposure amounts in connection with income-producing real estate.
 2 For a portion of the exposure, a risk weight of 120% is applied.